 The team at Earthwise strives to be responsible, contributing members of our community.
-We are committed to working within our community to reduce waste while preserving architectural heritage and reclaiming materials that would otherwise be headed to the landfill.
+We are committed to working with our partners to reduce waste while preserving architectural heritage and reclaiming materials that would otherwise be thrown into the landfill.

 Have a project coming up?
-Just contact your nearest Earthwise location and we can step you through the process to find the best way to meet your project’s needs and expectations, while also reusing the materials in our community.
+Contact your nearest Earthwise location and we can step you through the process, and find the best way to meet your needs and expectations, while also reusing materials in our community.

 Historic Tacoma’s mission is to “promote, conserve and enhance Tacoma’s architectural character.”
 We use three strategies to accomplish that mission: education, advocacy and preservation.

 Historic Tacoma provides walking tours, a guide to historic preservation and more on their website.

 The mission of New World Villages is to work to increase the health, educational level, and human dignity of impoverished people living in the Americas.
 We accomplish our mission by enhancing health and nutrition programs for the poor in the countries we serve.
 We also strive to improve the quality of education and increase the number of students attending and completing both primary and secondary schooling.
 This is accomplished through teacher training, enhancement of school infrastructure, expansion of the availability of information technology, and involvement of the community.